 Wednesday has an advantage over me here, because she’s a fictional character.
 She can break whatever rules she likes in the certain knowledge that the writers will ensure that the correct outcome happens in the end.

 Being an actual, real human in the real world complicates matters.
-You can easily find yourself facing stiff penalties even if you’re trying to do the right thing.
+You can easily find yourself facing stiff penalties for trying to do the right thing.
+Rules annoy me in the same way they annoy Wednesday and I’m inclined to disregard them, but I have to be a lot more careful.

 The Twist At The End